 There are so many options, both in terms of the types of salmon available and the kinds of products made with salmon.
 Imagine burgers, jerky, salmon dogs, smoked salmon, salmon roe, canned salmon, and plenty of different wild salmon choices.
 They even sell salmon pet treats.
 Send yourself or a friend one of their themed boxes to try it out, or put together your own custom order.

 Why We Chose It: This Bellingham, Washington-based company earns kudos for its unique fishing method called reef netting to catch a wide variety of wild salmon.

 Unique harvesting methods that are sustainable

-First solar-powered fishery in the world
+First solar-powered fishery for wild salmon in the world

 High-quality fish at a good price